SteveJustin1963/MINTX/README.md

 ## MINTX
-MINTX extends MINT with linear algebra
+MINTX extends MINT with linear algebra with syntax changes